After the election, we need more bridge builders and fewer slick marketeers…

 How Northern Ireland is different from the rest of the island

-To chart the future you must look at Northern Ireland as it really is rather than what you want to see.
-That needs a coming together of all experiences by creating social opportunities where people can bargain and trade in their social perspectives.
+To chart the future you must look at Northern Ireland as it really is rather than pushing what you want to see.
+That needs a coming together of all experiences through social opportunities where people can bargain and trade in their social perspectives.

 In fact, the Protestant experience of life in Northern Ireland (like the Irish Catholic experience in Scotland) goes back hundreds of years and is not only conditioned by historical experience (the rebellion of 1641 being a key one) but by geography.